Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Self-Correction in VLMs for Semantic Grounding

-For an image and an image region, a VLM makes an initial prediction without feedback $\ro_{\ri,0} = \text{VLM}(\rx, \rr_\ri, \rq)$ , which we refer to as a \textit{base prediction}. \new{Here,} we adopt a noise-free setting where an oracle $f^*$ that knows the ground truth class labels for any scene evaluates $\ro_{\ri,0}$ and generates a feedback $f^*_{\ri,0}$ signal describing potential errors in the base prediction.
-The feedback can be converted into text or visual marks for the textual and visual prompts, $\rx_{|f^*_{\ri,0}}$ and $\rq_{|f^*_{\ri,0}}$.
-The enhanced predictions by feedback are represented as $\ro_{\ri, 1} = \text{VLM}([\rx, \rx_{|f^*_{\ri,0}}], \rr_\ri, [\rq, \rq_{|f^*_{i,0}}])$, where we overload the operator $[\cdot]$ as overlaying for images and concatenation for text.
-Fig.~\ref{fig:w_and_wo_feedback_demo} (center and right) shows the examples of semantic grounding in VLMs with feedback.
-See the full prompt in Appendix~\ref{supp:prompt_tempalte}.
-Then, we ask the following questions:
+We start by asking if VLMs can receive and understand oracle grounding feedback to improve base predictions.
+The results here can provide us an upper bound to improve semantic grounding in VLMs through self-correction.
+We study this question from two aspects: the types of feedback and the ways to prompt feedback to VLMs.

-\begin{description} \item[Q1] \emph{What type of feedback yields the best improvement in grounding performance?} We consider two alternatives: (i) directly providing the ground truth class labels in a text prompt; and (ii) providing a message on whether the previous prediction is correct (see~Figure~\ref{fig:w_and_wo_feedback_demo} right). \\[0.05em]
+\textbf{Feedback types.} We ask: what type of feedback yields the best improvements in grounding performance?
+We consider two alternatives: \textbf{(i)} class label feedback -- directly providing the ground-truth class labels in a text prompt; and \textbf{(ii)} binary feedback -- providing a message on whether the previous prediction is correct.
+Fig.~\ref{fig:w_and_wo_feedback_demo} (center) visualizes the two feedback types.

-\item[Q2] \emph{How should the feedback be prompted to a VLM?} We consider several alternatives and their combinations: \begin{itemize} \item[(i)] \textit{Zero-shot Chain-of-Thought (CoT)}: ~\cite{zero_shot_cot} shows that simply prepending a guiding sentence \textit{`Let's think step-by-step'} before generation can strongly guide the LLMs for desired tasks.
-We adopt a similar idea and use the guiding sentence \textit{`After examining the image and the expert analyses, the final answer is'} for the semantic grounding tasks.
-Here, the feedback is referred as expert analyses to encourage the model to follow the feedback. \item[(ii)] \textit{Visual Marks}: ~\cite{red_circle} shows that Internet-scale vision-language encoders are biased to attend to visual marks (\eg, red circles). \item[(iii)] \textit{Set-of-Mark (SoM)}: ~\cite{som_prompt} shows that overlaying object identifiers on the image improves visual grounding in GPT-4V. \end{itemize} \end{description}
+\iclr{ \textbf{Ways to prompt feedback to VLMs.} We ask: how should the feedback be prompted to a VLM?
+We consider several alternatives and visualize them in Fig.~\ref{fig:textual_and_visual_prompt}: } \textbf{(i)} \textit{Zero-shot Chain-of-Thought (CoT)}: Motivated by~\cite{zero_shot_cot} that shows that simply prepending a guiding sentence \textit{`Let's think step-by-step'} before generation can strongly guide the LLMs for desired tasks, we use the guiding sentence \textit{`After examining the image and the expert analyses, the final answer is [output\_template]'} for the semantic grounding tasks.
+Here, the feedback is referred as expert analyses to encourage the model to follow the feedback. \textbf{(ii)} \textit{Visual Marks}: ~\cite{red_circle} shows that Internet-scale vision-language encoders are biased to attend to visual marks (\eg, red circles). \textbf{(iii)} \textit{Set-of-Mark (SoM)}: ~\cite{som_prompt} shows that overlaying object identifiers on the image improves visual grounding.

-To measure improvement, we evaluate the overall improvement in accuracy between the initial and the revised predictions.
-We show the examples of each textual and visual prompting technique in Fig.~\ref{fig:textual_and_visual_prompt}.